Want to hike with new friends?Join a group trip

 Meals: B

-Leaving San Vicente de la Barquera and its estuary behind you enter a rural environment.
+Leaving San Vicente de la Barquera and its estuary, this is a more rural stage as the trail moves away from the coast.
 You will pass towns such as La Acebosa, Hortigal and Serdio.
 Shortly after Pesués you will reach Unquera, the last town in Cantabria, and soon after crossing the bridge over the Deva River you will reach today's destination, Bustio, in Asturias.
 Breakfast is not included at Bustio, you can ask the hotel staff for suggestions.
-Distance: 17km/10.6mi
+Distance: 16km/10mi, highest point approx 140m

 Meals: B

-Breakfast at leisure.
-Today you continue walking on mainly paved roads.
-The views are spectacular, with the coast on one side and the Picos de Europa on the other.
+Breakfast is not included today, you can try one of the local bars.
+Walking mainly on paved roads with moderate slopes, today offers beautiful landscapes - the views are spectacular, with the coast on one side and the Picos de Europa on the other.
 Llanes is a lively and popular coastal town with a long history, evident by the remnants of its 800 year old city walls.
 Don't miss the unique "Memory Cubes", the work of Spanish painter and sculptor Agustín Ibarrola Goicoeche at the port's breakwater.
-Distance: 24km/15mi
+Distance: 24km/15mi, highest point approx 120m

 Meals: Nil

 Today you will walk past several fascinating monasteries.
-It's a long walk but the path is generally flat, following a mix of trail and road and taking you through beaches such as Palombina, Torimbia and San Antolín and then inland through countryside.
+It's a long walk but the path is gently undulating.
+You'll follow a mix of trail and road through small villages and countryside.
+You'll pass beaches such as Palombina, Torimbia and San Antolín, which are popular in summer, before heading inland through rural areas that are less touristy.
 Continue to Ribadesella, known for its beaches and its UNESCO listed Tito Bustillo Cave with prehistoric cave art, located 2.2 km (round trip) from the Plaza de Santa Ana.
-Distance: 28km/17.5mi
+Distance: 31km/19.4mi, highest point approx 100m

 Meals: B

-The route today cuts inland before returning to the coastline.
-This is the last real stretch along the coast for some time, so be sure to appreciate the views.
-The walk will end in the picturesque market town of Colunga, with its modernist buildings and palatial houses.
-Distance: 20km/12.5mi
+The route today heads inland before returning to the coast.
+This is the last real stretch along the coast, so be sure to appreciate the views.
+You'll pass through several beaches and small villages.
+Your destination is the picturesque market town of Colunga, with its modernist buildings and palatial houses.
+Distance: 20km/12.5mi, highest point approx 100m

 Meals: B

-Leave the coastline and continue along inland paths on steeper terrain through Sebrayo and its beautiful Church of Santa María de Sebrayo to Villaviciosa.
-Villaviciosa is known as the 'apple capital' of Spain and these can be sampled in one of the town's many cider distilleries.
+Continuing through small and historical villages, today's route takes you away from the coast and through more mountainous terrain.
+You'll pass through Priesca which is home to one of the oldest churches on the Camino - the Church of San Salvador, built in 921, and Sebrayo with its beautiful Church of Santa María.
+Continue to Villaviciosa, known as the 'apple capital' of Spain and these can be sampled in one of the town's many cider distilleries.
 Pre-Romanesque Asturian art stands out here, including the Church of San Salvador de Valdediós.
-Distance: 18km/11.2mi
+Distance: 18km/11.2mi, highest point approx 100m

 Meals: B

 The trail today leads you to Gijon, the largest city you will have seen in a week.
-There are 2 steep climbs (340m and 200m) and you'll see few walkers on this section.
-The route is surprisingly peaceful before entering the hustle of Gijon.
-There is a steep ascent of 400m to the Alto de la Cruz.
-In Gijon you will find the impressive Universidad Laboral, and further into the city, you can enjoy all its charms, such as the Cimadevilla neighbourhood, the impressive San Lorenzo beach and its Roman past with the Campo Valdés Hot Springs.
-Distance: 30km/18.7mi
+It's a tougher stage with two steep climbs (approx 340m and 200m) as you walk from the interior of Asturias to the coast.
+In the small village of Casquita you might meet other pilgrims heading towards Oviedo on the Camino Primitivo.
+Continue to the bustle of Gijon, where you will find the impressive Universidad Laboral.
+Further into the city you can enjoy its many charms such as the Cimadevilla neighbourhood and the impressive San Lorenzo beach, along with its Roman past with the Campo Valdés Hot Springs.
+Distance: 32km/20mi, highest point approx 400m (Alto Cruz de Peon)

 Meals: B